tylerreichle/Whenevernote/README.md

 }
 ```

-NoteDetail mounts then loads note to display based off the current route and sets interval calling the auto save method.
+NoteDetail component mounts then loads note to display based off the current route and sets an interval that calls the auto save method.
 Auto save checks the current note for any changes made by user to the title or body before sending PATCH request to save note, preventing the constant firing off of API requests.

 ```javascript
 componentDidMount() {